TorstenKarock/iStock

 Michelle Holihan/iStock

-Elk population has not declined since wolves were reintroduced in 1995.
+The elk population in the Northern Rockies has not declined since wolves were reintroduced in 1995 and elk harvests have been steady or increased.

 Figure 1.